Kakamega

-Gateway and route logicIn Kenya, budget days often begin around Local budget range, while mid-range travel usually starts around Mid-range daily budget.
+Gateway and route choicesIn Kenya, budget days often begin around Local budget range, while mid-range travel usually starts around Mid-range daily budget.
 The biggest cost swings usually come from gateway-city hotels, seasonal peaks, and whether the route around Kakamega, Mombasa, and Nairobi stays compact or starts adding expensive long jumps.

 Open the city through the intent that matches the next travel decision, not just through the overview page.